scottwittenburg/gitlab-ci-tests/README.md

 All secrets are stored in Gitlab (gitlab-ci-tests) and only exposed on protected branches, then they're propagate from the trigger jobs via variables.

+Github (gitlab-ci-tests) has a custom package repository which is cloned and used to allow us to force full hashes to change in a controlled and predictable way, which lets us test whether the use of the per-PR mirrors is working as expected.